Ahuge/sept/Readme.md

 Client code can define a set of Tokens that are in the dictionary of data by creating a subclass of `path_template.Token`.
 Advanced users have the ability to define custom Operators that can modify the data in the dictionary.

+# Design Goals
+Path Template is designed with non technical editors in mind.
+These people use computers but have very limited (if at all) experience with programming.

+The goal isn't to allow for arbitrary code run from the template.
+The default Operator subset is small for a reason, if there are advanced use cases you need, consider implementing them yourself if they are too large in scope.

+We also want useful error messages.
+Providing errors with character numbers when templates cannot be parsed for example.

+I want this system to be extensible, allow client code to provide custom Operators or Tokens as needed.

+Speed is not a design goal currently, this is python, if you are doing large scale templating, there are more complex libraries for that.

+# Contributing
+Contributions are encouraged!
+If you have a large code refactor or a significant change, starting an issue to discuss the change and plan is recommended.
+If you want to help with documentation, that is somewhere that we also need more work on as well.

+# Examples
 ## Hello World Example
 There is some test coverage which can operate as simple examples that may go beyond this example.
 ```python